 Having your child charged with a crime is particularly scary if the crime in question is a sex crime.
 Juvenile sex crimes are not uncommon, especially with laws on the books regarding sexting and the confusing lines that the law draws between children of similar ages experimenting with sex together.
 Because of this, it is not unusual to see children wind up in the court system accused of a sex crime.
-At Jardine Law Offices, we know that as a parent, you are scared, angry, frustrated and perhaps even shocked by the turn of events in your child’s life.
+At Jardine Law Offices P.C. we know that as a parent, you are scared, angry, frustrated, and perhaps even shocked by the turn of events in your child’s life.
 We’re here to help.
-Our compassionate juvenile sex crimes attorney has helped families just like yours make it through this harrowing chapter in their lives.
+Our compassionate criminal defense attorney has helped families just like yours make it through this harrowing chapter in their lives.
 Reach out to us for help now.

 Juvenile sex crimes fall into two classifications: Those committed against younger children, and those committed against the minor’s peers or adults.
 Some of the most common juvenile sex crimes include:

 When a juvenile is found guilty of committing a serious sex crime, the child or teenager will be required to undergo a SBRA, or sexual behavior risk assessment.
 This assessment is conducted by a qualified psychologist and incorporates a variety of psychological tests to determine whether the juvenile is high, moderate, or low risk of committing similar sexual offenses ever again.
 SBRA findings assign a NOJOS, or Network on Juveniles Offending Sexually, risk level to the juvenile, which include eight levels of risk: